ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 console.log(keccak256(Buffer.from("Hello, world!", "ascii")).toString("hex"));
 ```

-## scrypt submodule
+## Scrypt submodule

-The `scrypt` submodule has two functions implementing the `scrypt` key
+The `scrypt` submodule has two functions implementing the Scrypt key
 derivation algorithm in synchronous and asynchronous ways.
 This algorithm is
 very slow, and using the synchronous version in the browser is not recommended,
-as it will block its main thread and hang your ui.
+as it will block its main thread and hang your UI.

 ### Password encoding